Lamer87/Space_Engineers_DLC_unlocker/README.md

     - If you want you can also add it by yourself, there are tips inside cream_api.ini (use notepad).
     - Do NOT remove owned dlcs from "cream_api.ini", leave the file as is or owned dlc blocks will be greyed out.

+  - What if I want the "Flush Cockpit" without registering for newsletter?
+    - It's very simple, just enter a fake email address in the form.
+No confirmation required.

   - An alternative to this tool is [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.

   - If you want to buy the game (or dlcs to unlock skins, emotes and blueprint pasting):